 Cubeware CSP C8

-Founded in 1997 and based in Rosenheim, Germany, Cubeware currently has more than 125 employees in five German offices as well as subsidiaries in the DACH region, San Jose (USA) and Bangalore (India, offshore development).
+Founded in 1997 and based in Rosenheim, Germany, Cubeware currently has more than 100 employees in five German offices as well as subsidiaries in the DACH region; San Jose, USA; and Bangalore, India (additional offshore development).
 In July 2008 Cubeware was acquired by Cranes, a vendor based in India.
-Primrose investments GmbH now owns Cubeware, having acquired it from Cranes Group in 2016.
+Primrose Investments GmbH now owns Cubeware, having acquired it from Cranes Group in 2016.

-C8 Cockpit, the main BI front-end component of CSP C8, is an integrated BI product for dashboards, ad hoc reporting, OLAP analysis and planning.
-The tool, which is aimed at business power users, can run on various multidimensional databases (e.g. Microsoft SQL Server Analysis Services, IBM Cognos TM1, Infor BI OLAP Server, Oracle Essbase or SAP BW).
-Relational databases can also be accessed and write-back functionality is available.
+C8 Cockpit, the main BI front-end component of CSP C8, is an integrated BI product for dashboards, ad hoc reporting, analysis and planning.
+The product, which is targeted at business power users, can run on various multidimensional databases (Microsoft SQL Server Analysis Services, IBM Cognos TM1, Infor BI OLAP Server, Oracle Essbase and SAP BW).
+Direct access to relational data is provided using ODBC and OLE-DB connectivity.
+A fine-tuned combination of CSP C8 and IBM Cognos TM1 (named CW1 database powered by IBM) became available in November 2016, combining Cubeware’s products with IBM’s in-memory technology and Excel integration.

-C8 Cockpit is aimed at usage scenarios in business departments and medium sized companies without any industry-specific focus.
-The product has a visual environment for creating and displaying screen-based reports, analyses and dashboards.
-In terms of planning, Cubeware positions itself as a vendor for operational planning and detailed budget planning.
-Moreover, the vendor extends the financial planning solutions of partners like IDL or Denzhorn with BI and data management functionality.
+CSP C8 is aimed at usage scenarios in a range of business departments without any industry-specific focus.
+C8 Cockpit, a visual environment for building and displaying screen-based reports, analyses and dashboards, offers good layout, graphic and interactive capabilities.
+In terms of planning, Cubeware positions itself as a vendor of operational planning and detailed budget planning solutions.
+The vendor extends the financial planning solutions of partners like IDL and Denzhorn with BI and data management functionality.

 User & Use Cases